Summerside Western Capitals: History

-In the 2008–2009 season, the Capitals finished first place in the Meek division, and later went on to defeat the Dieppe Commandos, and Miramichi Timberwolves in 4 game sweeps to advance to the league championship series, to take on the Truro Bearcats for the second time in 3 years.
+In the 2008–09 season, the Capitals finished first place in the Meek division, and later went on to defeat the Dieppe Commandos, and Miramichi Timberwolves in 4 game sweeps to advance to the league championship series, to take on the Truro Bearcats for the second time in 3 years.
 This time though, the Capitals defeated Truro in 5 games, and won their first league championship since 1997, on home ice.
 The Capitals entered the Fred Page Cup tournament, and after going 2–1 in the round robin portion, they defeated the Pembroke Lumber Kings 4–1 in the semifinal to move to the final against the Dieppe Commandos.
 The Caps won the game 3–2 in double overtime after Mike MacIsaac scored, to send the Caps to their first Royal Bank Cup since winning it in 1997 as the host team.
 The Capitals travelled to the Pacific coast to Victoria, BC to participate in their 2nd tournament.
 Summerside had a 0–4 record heading into their final game against the defending RBC champions Humboldt Broncos.
 Summerside won the game 5–0, but were already eliminated from the tournament and finished 5th.
 The players were angry and upset about the outcome and engaged in roughing up one of the hotel employees at the team's hotel.
 Their behaviour resulted in the Capitals losing the right to host the 2011 Royal Bank Cup.
 Summerside got their chance to host the tournament in 2014.

-The Capitals named Gordie Dwyer as their Head Coach and Associate General Manager for the 2009–2010 season.
-Dwyer led a rebuilding team to a regular-season record of 27-20-1-2 (won-lost-overtime losses-shootout losses).
+The Capitals named Gordie Dwyer as their Head Coach and Associate General Manager for the 2009–10 season.
+Dwyer led a rebuilding team to a regular-season record of 27–20–1–2 (won-lost-overtime losses-shootout losses).
 The Capitals finished third in the Roger Meek Division, and won a seven-game division semifinal series against second-place Miramichi.
 The Capitals were then eliminated by eventual league-champion Woodstock in a five-game division final.
-Dwyer returned for his second season in 2010-2011 as head coach and Associate Director of Hockey Operations.
+Dwyer returned for his second season in 2010–11 as head coach and Associate Director of Hockey Operations.

 From 2001 to 2013, the Capitals were owned by a private ownership group consisting of local individuals.

 In 2013, the Caps were sold to a new private local group.

 Season-by-season record

+Centennial Cup - Revised format 2022

+Canadian Jr. A National ChampionshipsMaritime Junior Hockey League, Quebec Junior Hockey League, Central Canada Hockey League, Ontario Junior Hockey League, Northern Ontario Junior Hockey League, Superior International Junior Hockey League, Manitoba Junior Hockey League, Saskatchewan Junior Hockey League, Alberta Junior Hockey League, and Host.
+The BCHL declared itself an independent league and there is no BC representative.Round-robin play in two 5-team pools with top three in pool advancing to determine a Champion.